systemslab/popper-paper/paper/paper.md

     experiments following the DevOps model (@Sec:popper);
   * Popper-CLI: an experiment bootstrapping tool that makes Popper-compliant experiments readily available to researchers; and
-  * Four use cases detailing how to follow Popper in practice (@Sec:cases).
+  * Two use cases detailing how to follow Popper in practice (@Sec:cases).

 In this work we demonstrate the benefits of following the Popper